HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 Not all browsers support native lazy loading.
 Popular lazy loading polyfills detect a "lazyload" class on an image element.
 Thus, we can identify more possibly lazy-loaded images by adding images with a "lazyload" class to the total.
 The percent of sites probably lazy loading their LCP `<img>` element jumps up to 16.5% on mobile.

 Lazy-loading your LCP element will result in worse performance.
 Don't do it!
+WordPress was an early adopter of native lazy loading.
+The early method was a naive solution applying lazy loading to all images, and the results showed a [negative performance correlation](https://web.dev/lcp-lazy-loading/).
+They were able to use this data to implement a more nuanced approach for better performance.

 Luckily, only 0.4% of sites were decoding their LCP images asynchronously.
 And, the negative impact of asynchronous decode is not as high as lazy loading.

 {{ figure_markup(
   content="354 websites",
-  caption="attempted to use native lazy-loading on LCP elements that are not images or iframes", sheets_gid="1423728540", sql_file="lcp_element_data.sql"
+  caption="attempted to use native lazy-loading on LCP elements that are not images or iframes", classes="big-number", sheets_gid="1423728540", sql_file="lcp_element_data.sql"
   )